 (left) S. Francesco; (right) adjoining monastery

-Mount Subasio separates Nocera and the Topino valley from Assisi, the town of St. Francis.
+Monte Subasio separates Nocera and the Topino valley from Assisi, the town of St. Francis.
 A Franciscan monastery was already established at Nocera before 1248 when Emperor Frederick II seized and destroyed the town which supported the Pope.
-The monastery was rebuilt at the beginning of the XIVth century and the portal of its church was decorated with a pink stone which was quarried at Mount Subasio and which can be seen at Assisi, Spello, Foligno and other Umbrian towns.
+The monastery was rebuilt at the beginning of the XIVth century and the portal of its church was decorated with a pink stone which was quarried at Monte Subasio and which can be seen at Assisi, Foligno and other Umbrian towns.

 (left) Torre Civica; (right) details of the portal of the Cathedral